What is Jitter and How to Test, Measure and Reduce It?

 What is Jitter?

 When we exchange information over the internet, it breaks down into small pieces, known as data packets.
 These packets are then sent through the network to reach the intended destination.
 Once they arrive, they are reassembled back into the original information.
 Jitter is the variability or delay in the time these data packets travel across the network.
-Instead of arriving a regular intervals, they can get delayed.
+Instead of arriving regular intervals, they can get delayed.
 It can significantly impact the communication quality during voice calls, video chatting, or even simple text messaging.

 How Does Jitter Impact Your Internet Experience?